RarelyCharlie/rarelycharlie.github.io/_howto/taglist.md

  - "Please add: " followed by one or more tags `*`
  - "Please remove: " followed by one or more tags
  - "Please remove everyone."
+ - "Please transfer this taglist to " followed by one tag.
+This changes the taglist's owner.

 `*` When adding a lot of tags, take care to ensure that they are all correct.
 The service does not validate them.
 Extra spaces, other unexpected characters, or missing @-signs can prevent the update from being processed in the way you expect.
 Using the separate [Clean up a taglist](https://rarelycharlie.github.io/howto/taglist-cleanup) service before adding a lot of tags is *very strongly recommended*.